-In the end, both as spirits and as social entities, we are what we do with the short time we're given.
-In advanced Western societies, identities and self-worth are tailored sharply around the cult of the career, whether white- or blue-collar; and ideally, around a profession of some social interest or prestige.
+In the end, we are what we do with the short time we're given.
+In advanced societies, identities and self-worth are tailored sharply around the cult of the career, whether white- or blue-collar; and ideally, around a profession of some social interest or prestige.

-For almost everyone sooner or later, the merciless competition up the ever-narrowing ladder ends in some abrupt upper limit to our ascent, which is registered as a personal defeat.
-Then comes displacement, "redundancy," and tactful withdrawal; whereupon one's role and civic status gradually dissolve into nullity.
-Many retirees do their best to go downhill right-side-up by re-focusing on their empty nests, Shriners duties, and gold-plated hobbies, but everyone gets that this isn't where the real game - the blood sport - of life is being played, and soon it's too late to get back on the board.
+For almost everyone sooner or later, competition up the ever-narrowing ladder ends in some abrupt upper limit to our ascent, which is registered as a personal defeat.
+Then comes displacement, "redundancy," and tactful withdrawal; whereupon one's role and status gradually dissolve into nullity.
+Many retirees do their best to go downhill right-side-up by re-focusing on their empty nests, Shriners duties, and gold-plated hobbies.
+But everyone gets that this isn't where the real game - the blood sport - of life is being played, and soon it's too late to get back on the board.

 TITLE - "The Careerist"